drghirlanda/alex/Docs/Manual.md

     Awesome][http://fortawesome.github.io/Font-Awesome], via [this
     project][https://github.com/encharm/Font-Awesome-SVG-PNG].
 They
     are 256x256 pixels in size to look OK even at high resolution.
 If they are too big for you, yu can zoom them as indicated above.
+The images listed above are black over a transparent background.
+You can also use smile-o-white.png, etc., which are white on transparent background.

 - **Color**: the color of squares, circles, or text.
 This field is ignored for images and sounds.
 Colors can either be named or given